Get 20% off this month when you try our services!

 The Impact in Schools

-Schools report that the programme makes a significant difference—children begin to thrive, many stop self-harming, and staff feel better equipped to provide strong, structured safeguarding support.
+Schools report that the programme has a significant impact: children begin to thrive, many reduce or stop self-harming, and staff feel better equipped to provide structured, effective safeguarding support.
+All schools continue to follow their safeguarding policies.

 Testimonials from Young People (Ages 12–17)